-Our current favourite is the Colapz (of the collapsible bucket and watering can fame).
-These good guys have developed a portable pump shower that recharges by USB.
-Looks smart and neat (around £35 or £50 including a collapsible bucket).
+The good Colapz guys have developed a portable pump shower that recharges by USB.
+Looks smart and neat (and is inexpensive even when including a collapsible bucket).

-Rinsekit is a 9-litre coolbox sized box with a handle.
+Rinsekit is a nine-litre coolbox-sized box with a handle.
 You simply fill it with water from a hose-tap.
 It’s then magically pressurised to 65psi (without needing electricity) to give you a pretty decent six-minute shower.
 It’ll hold pressure for at least a month.

-If you want hot water (well, warm at least), the box is insulated and there’s a kitchen tap adaptor – you’ll probably need an adaptor too if you want to refill while camping, but there’s also a refill bag that you attach to a bike pump to pressurise the box when you don’t have a tap.
+If you want hot water (well, warm at least), the box is insulated and the Plus version comes with the kitchen tap adaptor included – you’ll probably need an adaptor too if you want to refill while camping, but there’s also a refill bag that you attach to a bike pump to pressurise the box when you don’t have a tap.
 And there’s a 12V heater module, too.
 Prices start to mount when you add all the extras.